minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

   > gpg: no ultimately trusted keys found
   [...]
   ```

+💡 If appears to you `Command 'jq' not found` you will need to install `jq` with `$ sudo apt install jq`.
+When it finishes, repeat the step before.

 * Return to the `tmp` folder and follow the signature check process